 - The National Center for Student Parent Programs – Devoted to advocating for single parents in college, this organization runs several programs that provide assistance.
 One of these programs, Keys to Degrees, offers support and services, including affordable housing near campus or on-campus (wraparound support program), food security provisions, case management, and mentoring programs.

 - Single Mom Grocery Program – Sponsored by Single Moms Planet, this program helps single mothers provide food for their families.
 Additionally, the Single Moms Planet organization offers support to under-resourced families with children throughout the U.S. In addition to their grocery program, Single Moms Planet also offers financial literacy and entrepreneurship training, mentorship, and family counseling.

 Balancing a full-time job, caring for a child as a single parent, and working on a degree is no easy task.
 In the past decade, online degree programs have made remote learning a more convenient option for students, particularly those with children.
 Online learning programs lessen the need for parent students to have to be away from home or arrange for child care.
 While it’s always helpful to have a spouse, friend, or loved one keep your child occupied while you’re attending class online or doing schoolwork, it reduces the commute and time physically away from your child.

 Choosing a reputable online degree program can help you carve out a new and more rewarding career path without sacrificing the quality of education.
 Although National University has a traditional campus located in San Diego, we also have an established online program that allows students to earn their degree in a remote learning environment.

-Download our Financial Aid Guide to learn more about your options.
+Review our financial aid programs to learn more about your options.
 If you’re considering enrolling, speak with one of our expert advisors.
 They can help you discover what state and federal financial aid packages may be available to you and help make enrolling as easy as possible.